 The type of dentures you choose depends on how many teeth you want to replace:

-• Full dentures (or complete dentures) replace a full set of teeth in the upper or lower jaw.
+- Full dentures (or complete dentures) replace a full set of teeth in the upper or lower jaw.
 They attach to the roof of the mouth or the gum by suction.

-Dentures may be made from acrylic or metal and are designed by our Prosthetist to look as close to natural teeth as possible.
+- Partial dentures replace one or several teeth.
+These are attached to surrounding healthy teeth by clasps.
+Dentures may be made from custom-milled PMMA (acrylic) or metal and are designed by our Prosthetist to look as close to natural teeth as possible.

 Dentures treatment process